signalive/windows-iana/README.md

 # Usage

+The library exports:

-The library exports `findIana()`, which will return an array of possible IANA time zones, or `findOneIana()`, which will return just one string.
+- `findIana()`: will return an array of possible IANA time zones, including all their aliases.
+- `findOneIana()`: will return just one string.
+- `findWindows()`: will return a string with a Windows time zone.
+- `findAlias()`: will an array of all IANA aliases, including the one passed as a parameter.

 ## `findOneIana()`